-- Identify workplace hazards that could lead to slips, trips, and falls.
+- Identify physical and behavioral hazards that can lead to slips, trips, and falls.

-- Identify good housekeeping practices that eliminate slip, trip, and fall hazards.
+- Identify housekeeping practices and personal behaviors that can eliminate/prevent slip, trip, and fall hazards.

 Available in English, Spanish

 Instant Safety Video

 Recent statistics from the Congressional Accountability Office of Compliance indicate that employee falls are private industry’s third leading cause of workplace fatalities.
 Around 600 workers die from a fatal slip, trip, or fall, each year.

 Believe it or not, most falls occur on flat surfaces like plant floors.
 Common causes are slippery areas, improperly stored items, foreign objects, and floor surface issues.

 Reporting hazards you see in and around the workplace and following good housekeeping practices are the best defense against a serious fall for you or one of your co-workers.
 What is the ‘good housekeeping’ principle?
 It means that when a worker encounters a spill, or finds debris in a walkway, they first recognize the impact this material might have for colleagues negotiating the path, and then act immediately to clear the hazard.
 In general, good housekeeping means keeping all places of employment clean, orderly, and sanitary, including storerooms, service rooms, passageways, and bathrooms.
 Think of picking up trash on the floors at home or children’s toys left out on a staircase, and it is easy to understand the idea.